Alligator/agdq-tracker/README.md

 ## other stuff

 `misc/comparison` contains the code for the [comparison chart](https://irc.alligatr.co.uk/agdq-comparison/).
 This was hacked together quickly and it shows.

-I've fixed it up a couple of times over the years to make it less dog slow but it's still very rough.
-It took about 30 minutes to smash together and tends to be more popular than the main tracker come marathon time, so there you go.
+`misc/comparison-new` contains the code for the [newer comparison chart](https://irc.alligatr.co.uk/agdq-comparison-new/).
+This is also hacked together, but is slightly more useable.

+The newest comparsion chart lives in [it's own repository](https://github.com/Alligator/agdq-comparison-uplot).

 `misc/original-tracker` contains the code for the [original tracker](https://irc.alligatr.co.uk/sgdq) , which used the google charts API instead of d3.